 So with much anticipation we looked forward to breakfast in the restaurant, which had been renovated during the previous year.
 It’s a beautiful reno.
 Inside, the restaurant is made up of several discreet area, cascading over a few levels, adding interest and giving a feel of intimacy to diners.
 There’s a very feminine and homely cottage feel to the decoration, so much so that you could be forgiven for thinking that you’d entered a private beach house.

-There’s a lived in, comfortable and not so shabby chic vibe, with fresh flowers on every table, separate rooms for groups, even a library room for book swapping – the perfect place to hold a book club lunch for 12!
+There’s a lived in, comfortable and chic vibe, with fresh flowers on every table, separate rooms for groups, even a library room for book swapping – the perfect place to hold a book club lunch for 12!
 No wonder it’s a popular haunt for ‘ladies who lunch’.
 For Millenials, of course there’s wifi.

-Yes, we’ll go back again, as the cake selection looks far too good to miss.
+We have had mixed experiences at Bumbles, particularly with service, however the cake selection looks far too good to miss.
 Maybe a trip there with the girls for coffee and cake overlooking the view might be the best bet.

 NOTE: We’ve heard of many good experiences since our review and hope to go back to this gorgeous venue sometime soon to update our review.